Symposium catalan de sculpture et de peinture

-To promote sculptors and artists living and working in the region as well as famous artists of several nationalities, the Lions Club of St Cyprien organises annual exhibitions.
-Originally devoted exclusively to sculpture, the exhibition started with Pierre Renard, sculptor and Lions Club member.
-“For every 60 paintings, only one sculpture is sold”, he told me.
-“We want to give local artists, without access to the galleries of big urban centres, a chance to be seen.”
+Organised by the Lions Club of St Cyprien, the symposium was originally devoted exclusively to sculpture.
+The first exhibition started with Pierre Renard, sculptor and Lions Club member who explains that, “For every 60 paintings, only one sculpture is sold”.
+The symposium was therefore a chance for local artists, without access to the galleries of big, urban cities, to be seen.

-This year, 40 artists will exhibit sculptures and paintings in a variety of styles so why not come along and support them?
+This year, 40 artists (14 sculptors & 26 painters) will exhibit their works in a variety of styles so why not come along and support them?
 They, in turn, are encouraged to make a donation from their sales, so your purchase will also support a good cause.

 9.30 am – 12.30pm / 3pm – 7pm